 Coronavirus – Villa Experience’s Guide for Vacation Rental Owners & Agents

-By now we all know, the recent COVID-19 (Coronavirus) has led to a great deal of disruption and uncertainty all across the globe.
-Our first priority is, of course, the health and well-being of all of our customers, the VillaExperience team, business partners and their families, and our thoughts go out to those affected.
-In terms of business, the luxury vacation rental industry has been one of the hardest hit, with guests traveling to and from affected areas canceling bookings and property owners or managers in many places facing an unpredictable season.
+By now, we all know, the recent COVID-19 (Coronavirus) has led to a great deal of disruption and uncertainty worldwide.
+Our priority is, of course, the health and well-being of all of our customers, the VillaExperience team, business partners, and their families, and our thoughts go out to those affected.
+The luxury vacation rental industry has been one of the hardest hit in terms of business, with guests traveling to and from affected areas canceling bookings and property owners or managers in many places facing an unpredictable season.
 We know that many property owners are concerned about the medium and long-term impact the present situation may have on their destination.

-The long-term impact of Coronavirus on tourism and short-term rental industry
+The long-term impact of Coronavirus on tourism and the short-term rental industry

 How to adapt your business for the Coronavirus

-Many property owners & managers will be looking for ways to ensure their business remains stable and are finding opportunities within the challenge.
+Many property owners & managers will be looking for ways to ensure their business remains stable and find opportunities within the challenge.
 Given how dynamic and fast-changing the situation is, the key advice for property owners and managers in this critical time is to be flexible.
 There will be more last-minute decision-making from guests and other parties such as airlines and local authorities, so the ability to adapt will be crucial.
-Even if you feel that your destination or property is unlikely to be affected it is still important to remain mindful of guests’ concerns and to allow them the flexibility to rearrange their trips if that is required to give them peace of mind.
+Even if you feel that your destination or property is unlikely to be affected, it is still important to remain mindful of guests’ concerns and allow them the flexibility to rearrange their trips if required to give them peace of mind.

 Your relationship with guests is key.
 Continue to build trust and loyalty with your upcoming and previous customers by reaching out to them.
-We recommend proactively advocating the message that private rentals are more private and therefore less risky than hotels, and emphasizing any additional cleaning or other precautions you have put in place in order to ease their concerns.
+We recommend proactively advocating the message that private rentals are more private and, therefore, less risky than hotels and emphasize any additional cleaning or other precautions you have put in place to ease their concerns.

 Additionally, if you are a Property Manager or Agent, your relationship with owners is also critical.
-Proactively managing their expectations, and explaining the things that you are doing to ensure you are ready for a recovery in demand will reduce stress and panic.
+Proactively managing their expectations and explaining what you are doing to ensure you are ready for a recovery in demand will reduce stress and panic.